What is Hospice Care?

 - All medications related to the terminal diagnosis

-- All home medical equipment such as hospital bed, wheelchair and shower safety equipment
+- All home care medical equipment such as hospital bed, wheelchair and shower safety equipment

 - Life Stories - a CNS volunteer brings recording equipment to capture your loved one's stories.
 The family receives a keepsake DVD of the recording.